Spreading Image

 Pathfinders

 These practitioners notice emerging needs or gaps within the field.
 They enjoy identifying new directions, initiatives and opportunities for connection within the Arts Therapy community as it continues to evolve.
+They may also be involved in finding students placements.

 Want to Explore More?